wilddog64/provision-jenkins/README.md

 * jenkins_jar_location - where jenkins-cli.jar store.
 The default value is `/opt/jenkins-cli.jar`
 * jenkins_update_center_json_url - where to download update-center.json.
 The default value is `https://updates.jenkins-ci.org/update-center.json`

+Note: the value set for `jenkins_admin_password` is for testing only.
+For production use, you should move this setting to `ansible-vault`

 # Dependencies

 There's no dependencies for this role.